NEGIx13/Covid19_Vaccination_Analysis/README.md

 SELECT location, date,population total_cases, (total_cases/population)*100 AS PercentPopulationInfected
 FROM PortfolioProject..CovidDeaths
---where location like '%Nigeria' and continent is not null ORDER BY 1,2
+--where location like '%India' and continent is not null ORDER BY 1,2